Chelles, Seine-et-Marne

 Chelles ([ʃɛl]) is a commune in the eastern suburbs of Paris, France.
 It is located in the Seine-et-Marne department in the Île-de-France region 18 km from the center of Paris.

 History

 Paleolithic artifacts were discovered by chance at Chelles by the pioneering nineteenth-century anthropologist Louis Laurent Gabriel de Mortillet (1821–1898); he named the corresponding cultural stage of the Paleolithic after the commune: «Chellean» or «Chellian», nowadays known as «Oldowan».

 At the Merovingian villa of Calae the abbey of Notre-Dame-des-Chelles was founded by Balthild, a seventh-century queen of the Franks.
 It was largely demolished at the time of the French Revolution.

+The Hôtel de Ville was acquired by the commune in 1937.

 Geography

 There are two main streets in Chelles, Avenue Foch and Avenue de la Résistance.